 Based on laboratory study, platelet aggregation may be inhibited, which may increase bleeding risk.

-Quercetin may increase the effects of steroids by interfering with the way that the liver breaks them down.
+Quercetin may increase the effects of steroids or interact with estradiol and nifedipine by interfering with the way that the liver breaks them down.

-Laboratory studies suggest that quercetin may affect certain hormone levels.
+Laboratory studies also suggest that quercetin may affect certain hormone levels.

 Quercetin may interact with quinolone antibiotics like ciprofloxacin or levofloxacin.